A new documentary showcases the work of a great, often overlooked 20th century photographer.

 William Eggleston’s lone foray into filmmaking, Stranded in Canton is an understated, unassuming, and unforgettable Southern Gothic masterpiece.

-Binge-Worthy Interlude: Alec Soth – On Filmmaking and Photography
+Photographers as Filmmakers Interlude: Alec Soth on Filmmaking and Photography

 Magnum photographer Alec Soth’s recent YouTube talks compare and contrast the photographic and filmmaking processes.